lsw4cq/SQL-Project/starting_with_questions.md

 ## Answer:

-The country results show that a shocking amount of revenue comes from the United States.
+The country results show that a significant amount of revenue comes from the United States.
 The remaining countries account for less than 10% of revenue.
 The United States is the revenue.

 The city results show that 3 of the top 5 are in California, accounting for 20% of total revenue.
 This compares to the 42% from not available in demo dataset.